GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 latitudes that are better suited for the spherical approximation.
 While both settings have default values to best approximate geodesic distances (*authalic* mean radius and latitudes), expert users can choose from a range of options as detailed in the :doc:`gmt.conf` man page.
+Note that these last two settings are only used if the :ref:`PROJ_ELLIPSOID <PROJ_ELLIPSOID>` is not set to "sphere".

 Geodesic distances
 ^^^^^^^^^^^^^^^^^^